isl-org/Open3D/docs/tutorial/Basic/azure_kinect.rst

 After installation, you may run ``k4aviewer`` from the Linux terminal or ``k4aviewer.exe`` on Windows to make sure that the device is working.

-Currently, Open3D supports ``v1.2.0`` Azure Kinect SDK, though future version might also be compatible.
+Currently, Open3D supports version ``v1.2.0`` Azure Kinect SDK, though future versions might also be compatible.

-If you're using Ubuntu 16.04, Azure Kinect is not yet officially supported.
+If you're using Ubuntu 16.04, Azure Kinect is not officially supported.
 We have an unofficial workaround, see :ref:`azure_kinect_u1604_fix` for details.